 Conservation: Scrub.
 Although scrub is a widespread and fairly common habitat, the extent of scrub has declined.
 In Barnsley the scrub on former railway tracks, stream banks and previously developed sites gives opportunities for conservation management.
+There is a risk of too much being cleared or cut back.

 Causes of loss or decline of Scrub